Despite Northam’s public health credentials, some Virginians question his leadership during pandemic

 Perhaps no area of Northam’s response to the virus has been more criticized than the state’s testing program.
 According to statistics from Johns Hopkins University, Virginia is near the bottom of all states in testing per capita.

 Earlier this month, the Atlantic called Virginia the worst in the nation and accused it of “juking” its results by including unreliable antibody tests to beef up total numbers.
-The magazine later acknowledged in an editor’s note that three other states and the federal Centers for Disease Control and Prevention also combined the tests, a practice Northam said he ended when it came to his attention.
+The magazine later acknowledged in an editor’s note that three other states and the federal Centers for Disease Control and Prevention also combined the tests.
+The Associated Press found that, in all, at least nine states have followed that practice, which Northam said he ended when it came to his attention.

 Northam appointed former health commissioner Karen Remley to overhaul the testing program.
 The state now averages more than 8,000 tests per day, climbing toward a daily goal of 10,000.
 That’s in line with earlier guidance from health experts, although goals have been revising upward as society begins to reopen.
 If Virginia has moved too fast to loosen restrictions based on inadequate data, there could be a spike in infections in the coming weeks.